richluby/smsServer/docs/README.md

 | 2 bytes | 0000XX-- | 4 bytes          | 64 bytes      |
 +---------+----------+------------------+---------------+

 **XX** is the sequence to determine if this client is being added or removed.
 The ID will be interpreted as a whole number.
 The Secret will be a salted, one-time hash of a shared secret between the server and any authorized clients.
+The packet itself must be encrypted in the same scheme as any other packet.
 Bits 0-3 must be 0 to signal that a client operation is occurring.

 ### Adding or Removing a Phone Number